josygeorge/interactive-fe-dev-project/README.md

     - This js file is a custom file which has all the country codes and it's full names.
 This script is used in both weather.js and forecast.js for finding country names thorugh looping functionality.
 - assets -> img -> has images for carousal slider.
 - README.md

-## Coding and Testing

-- On coding, each functionality unit is being logically designed, implemented followed with it's unit testing
-- Also, section wise testing have been done on each module / pages.
-- Coding vs Testing timeframe can be defined as 60 : 40 % ratio.

 ### Prerequisites